mac-cain13/R.swift/README.md

 ## Installation

-[CocoaPods](http://cocoapods.org) is the recommended way of installation as this avoids including any binary files into your project.
+[CocoaPods](http://cocoapods.org) is the recommended way of installation, as this avoids including any binary files into your project.

 ### CocoaPods (recommended)

+_There is also a [short video](https://vimeo.com/122888912) of this instruction._

 1. Add `pod 'R.swift'` to your [Podfile](http://cocoapods.org/#get_started) and run `pod install`
 2. In XCode: Click on your project in the file list, choose your target under `TARGETS`, click the `Build Phases` tab and add a `New Run Script Phase` by clicking the little plus icon in the top left